matteo-passeri/2D-SpaceShooter---Java-Exercise/README.md

 TO DO
 -----
-- Urgent
+- Urgent:
-*Change the Comparator renderSorter (it crash with too many creatures(entities?) on screen (not actually possible to have too many creatures on screen))
+- Change the Comparator renderSorter (it crash with too many creatures(entities?) on screen (not actually possible to have too many creatures on screen))
 *improve spawnEngine (the check of empty space, etc)

-- Medium
+- Medium:
 *Menu (at least Play button working)
 *create coin item to be able to upgrade your ship *"Inventory" (Upgrades)

-- Light
+- Light:
 *Upgrades system(?) (probably not needed)
 *implements more enemy ships
 *implements more user ships